Marceillo/mindfulness/README.md

 - There are four links in the footer to take the user to different media platforms.
 - The platforms are Instagram, YouTube, Twitter and Facebook (There are no accounts for mindfulness only the links)

-## Typography <a name="typography"></a>

-- The site uses the Roboto font.
-It also uses Montserrat as a second font.
-- The fonts were used as it is a popular font and fit well with the site.

 ### Home: <a name="home"></a>